What, Why, Who

 What happens to my daily health check data when I am no longer enrolled with or employed at ASU?

 When you are no longer affiliated with ASU as a student or employee, ASU automatically deactivates your ASU Mobile App account.
-Daily health check data that has not already been purged at the time of account deactivation will be purged in accordance with ASU’s normal practice.
-Daily health check data is usually stored for no longer than 30 days.

 Will I be notified if my daily health check data is improperly disclosed?

 ASU follows all applicable laws regarding unauthorized access to information and will follow its existing policies and procedures in the event of a suspected or confirmed breach.